adrianeboyd/adrianeboyd.github.io/_posts/2020-11-10-using-valgrind-with-cython.md

 [issue #3618](https://github.com/explosion/spaCy/issues/3618) and fixed in [PR #4486](https://github.com/explosion/spaCy/pull/4486).

-First, create a minimal script `minimal.py` that runs the code where you suspect a memory leak:
+1. Create a minimal script `minimal.py` that runs the code where you suspect a memory leak:

 ```python
 import spacy